-The electric piano's Dynamics knob controls the velocity curve, ie. it controls how sensitive the piano is to key pressure.
-Bass and Treble are tone controls, as found on amplifiers or even some electric pianos.
+Acoustic and electric piano's feature a Color knob.
+Higher values cause the sound to be 'harder' and brighter.
+'5' is neutral position.
+The Dynamics knob controls how sensitive the piano is to key velocity differences.
+The electric piano's Bass and Treble are tone controls, as found on amplifiers or even some electric pianos.

 The Percussive Organ is percussive even if another note is playing.
-This is different from the Wheel Organ which follows the traditional style.
+Drawbar Organ follows the traditional style.